mmugrabi/CarrotsAndDragons-2020/README.md

 If you have Python, you can download the code from this github repository.
-Normally, the code installs the mesa package by itself.
+Normally, the code installs the Mesa package by itself.
 To run the code, enter the following command in your terminal: "python3 run.py" (Make sure you are in the right folder!)